Shopping Cart

 Though I myself practice from a theoretical core of transactional analysis with a blend of psychodynamic, integrative and relational approaches, I offer clinical supervision to counsellors and psychotherapists working across a broad range of modalities and professional contexts and with varying levels of training and experience.

-I hold a COSCA-validated Diploma in Supervision and, operating from the same location as my private client work, provide supervision in two formats:
+I hold a COSCA-validated Diploma in Supervision and, operating from the same location as my private client work, provide individual supervision in the form of monthly one-to-one sessions lasting one hour (though it is possible to meet more frequently subject to capacity).

 After an initial conversation over the phone, or via e-mail, we will arrange a one-hour initial assessment session, which is completely free of charge and enables me to find out potential supervisees' expectations of individual or group supervision, clarify my expectations of supervisees and, also, to discuss their current working context, training needs and specific areas for growth and development.